What Poverty Tourism Gets Wrong

 I found myself wondering what others in the theater were thinking.
 Was this the first time that some people in the theater have seen poverty like that?
 Did they realize they were seeing reality or did they think it was “Hollywood-ized”?
 Were they as profoundly affected as I was?

-Then today a friend sent me this article about.
+Then today a friend sent me this article about slum tours in India.
 Apparently the success of the movie has led to an increased interest in the “slum tourism” business in India.
 People see the movie and then want to see the “real thing.”
 The article contrasts the movie to the real-life slum tour: